eveningglow/BicycleGAN-pytorch/README.md

 Images should be here

 * __How to reconstruct z in cLR-GAN__
 We get mu and log(variance) as outputs from the encoder in cLR-GAN.
-Use L1 loss between mu and random_z, not encoded_z and random_z because the latter loss can be unstable if std is big.
+Use __L1 loss between mu and random_z__, not encoded_z and random_z because the latter loss can be unstable if std is big.
 You can check [here](https://github.com/junyanz/BicycleGAN/issues/14).